feathersjs-ecosystem/batch-loader/docs/common-patterns.md

 });

-// Parallelize all queries, but do not cache. const queryLoader = new BatchLoader(
+// Parallelize all queries, but do not cache. const queryLoader = new DataLoader(
   (queries) =>
     new Promise((resolve) => {
       const waitingOn = queries.length;